Key takeaways

 Your old intercom can be converted or replaced.

 Converting your old intercom system means that you’ll swap an old, outdated system for a newer one with fresh hardware and new features.
-What this process entails is largely based on how much time and money you’re willing to spend on the new product and its installation.
+What this process entails is largely based on how much time and money you’re willing to spend on the new product and the new intercom system installation.

 For instance, you may want to make minimal changes, such as just upgrading outward-facing hardware while keeping internal wiring intact.
 Or, you might go for a complete intercom replacement and install a new system that’s completely wireless.